rahulumrao/Reweighing-CPMD-TASS/README.md

 #
 # This Modular Fortran program unbias the Probability of TASS output generated in CPMD run
 # which can be used to compute multidimensional (1D/2D/3D) free energy via WHAM reweighing
-# It can also directly generate 1D free enrgy using Mean Force method
+# It can also directly generate 1D free enrgy using Mean Force method (PMF)
 # Basis Spline interpolation can be performed to find intermediate points in free energy
 # [Ref : https://github.com/jacobwilliams/bspline-fortran]